Women in Astronomy Awards

 Process

-1. Review panel confirmed and constituted
+1. Review panel confirmed and constituted.

-2. Criteria for awards are decided by the AfNWA board, approved by the review panel and displayed on the AfNWA website.
+2. Criteria for awards are decided by the AfNWA Board and the review panel and displayed on the AfNWA website.

 3. Nominations collected through an online form.

-4. AfNWA board follows up to check eligibility of nominations, collate nominations and follow up for any necessary supporting documentation.
+4. AfNWA Board follows up to check eligibility of nominations, collate nominations and follow up for any necessary supporting documentation.

-8. AfNWA board approves outcomes.
+8. AfNWA Board approves outcomes.

 9. Outcomes are publicised – emailed to individuals and shared on afnwa.org and AfAS websites.

-10. Awards are officially presented during the AfAS general meeting in March 2023.
+10. Awards are officially presented during the AfAS general meeting in April 2024.

 Timeline

-17 October 2022Call for nominations opens
+5 Dec.
+2023Call for nominations opens

-13 November 2022Call for nominations closes
+25 Dec.
+2023Call for nominations closes

-Award Criteria
+Evaluation Criteria

 • Publication, quality and quantity given the level of the career, and participation in research projects.